adityaoberai/stylus-workshop-gol/README.md

 3. Open a terminal in Codespaces (Terminal → New Terminal).
 4. Follow the steps below.
 You do not need to install anything manually!

----

 ## What You'll Build

 In this hands-on workshop, you will:
-- Implement and compare smart contracts in both Rust (Stylus) and Solidity.
+- Implement smart contracts in Solidity (and compare to Rust/Stylus if desired).
 - Deploy them on a local Arbitrum Nitro devnode.
 - Connect your contracts to a modern React frontend.
 - Build a full dApp using the latest tools and best practices.

----

 ## Requirements